gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 | 121–160 | 3M–4M | $12 |
 | 161+ | 4M+ | $10 |

 Unused emails in a block do not roll over month to month.
 New transactional users get up to 500 free sends to a verified domain. **Mandrill dedicated IP**: $29.95/month, with built-in warmup schedule.
+Mailchimp is also currently running a promotional 50% discount off the Transactional Email base price for new customers enrolling at 1M+ emails/month (40+ blocks) for their first 12 months confirm current terms before relying on it, since promotions like this are time-limited.

 **Marketing-platform dedicated IP**: typically requires Premium plan or a custom enterprise contract negotiated through Sales; not offered as a self-serve add-on at any published price point.